 IRRO is a copyright society established in 2000 under Section 33 of the Copyright Act, 1957.
-It represents the rights of authors and publishers of literary works and has global affiliations with international organisations like the Ministry of Commerce and of India, IRRO is exclusively and carry on the copyright "reprographic rights in the field India.
-It is the sole licensing licenses to users of copyrighted works of its members, collect royalties on behalf of rights owners and distribute them.
+It represents the rights of authors and publishers of literary works and has global affiliations with international organisations like IFRRO.
+Registered by the Ministry of Commerce and Industries, Government of India, IRRO is exclusively permitted to commence and carry on the copyright busines of "reprographic rights in the field of literary works" in India.
+It is the sole licensing authority to issue licenses to users of copyrighted works of its members, collect royalties on behalf of rights owners and distribute them.
 The Indian Reprographic Rights Organisation (IRRO) issues licences on behalf of rights holders of copyrighted materials for 2 Handbook on Intellectual Property & Reprographic Rights reproduction by photocopying, scanning, etc. of articles and extracts from their works.
 This includes magazines, books, and journals supplied by a licensed third party.
 The licences provide a cost-effective way to manage the risk associated with using and reproducing copyright materials.